-Logic Model Checking, Caltech 2013, Winter Term
+Logic Model Checking, Caltech 2018-19, Winter Term

-Course Material CS 118, TThu, 1:00-2:25pm, 314 Annenberg
+Course Material CS 118, TThu, 1:00-2:25pm, 106 Annenberg

 Logic Model Checking

-This course offers an introduction to the theory and practice of logic model
+An introduction to the theory and practice of logic model

-software systems.
-The specific focus is on the automata-theoretic verification
+The focus is on the automata-theoretic verification

-of the Spin model checker.
+of the popular logic model checker Spin.

 theory of logic model checking based on automata-theoretic verification, and the

 direction in which the research in this area is evolving.
-At that point you should be able
+At that point

-systems involving concurrency.
+software systems involving concurrency.

 Assignments:

-in the beginning a fair amount of self-paced work with Spin is expected.
+A fair amount of self-paced work

 -

-All assignments require individual work (there are no team assignments).
+All assignments require individual work.

 -